-The dentist told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
+The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
 They used fluoride varnish for children based on an assessment of the risk of tooth decay for each child.

-The dentist told us that where appropriate they discussed smoking, alcohol consumption and diet with patients during appointments where this was appropriate.
+The dentists told us that where appropriate they discussed smoking, alcohol consumption and diet with patients during appointments where this was appropriate.
+A dental hygienist worked at the practice and provided dental hygiene treatments and advice to patients.